-Getting started with using chore cards for kids
+Getting started using chore cards with your kids

 First up – it took a big commitment of time and energy.
 I had to work with each child and work with them as they learned how to properly wipe down the counters, clean the toilets and wash the floors.

 We worked in one room for several days in a row using that room’s chore card.
 We went step-by-step and worked hard to make sure the children really knew how to do each step on the cleaning card.

 I had to show my 10-year-old the trick to putting fitted sheets on his bed and encourage my 12-year old that putting away her brother’s shoes was an act of kindness, not a punishment.
 It took a few weeks but once they had an understanding of each step something really cool happened.

 Then I let them do that chore card by themselves.
 They really did pick up on this new system quickly.

 Chore Cards Teach Children to Take Pride in Their Work

 The children started to care more about the area that they just cleaned.
 They were much less likely to leave their stuff laying around and they reminded each other to clean up their stuff.
 Instead of finding toothpaste marks on the bathroom mirrors, I would often find smears of almost-wiped-off toothpaste on the mirrors (hey, at least they were trying to clean up after themselves.)

 Let go of your expectations and be patient